Summer on a Roll

 You Won’t Have to Search Far and Wide to Get Your Lobster Fix This Season

 Nothing says “summer” in New England like a lobster roll.
 Rich, buttery meat, the barest kiss of mayonnaise, a toasted or grilled bun — it’s not just a Northeast icon, it’s delicious.
+[Please note that at the time of publication, the restaurants noted in this article were offering special services in response to the COVID-19 pandemic.
+Please call or visit their websites for updates, and consider purchasing gift cards to help support local restaurants and their staff during the current crisis.]

 Between 14 million and 16 million pounds of lobster are harvested annually by Massachusetts fishermen, according to Beth Casoni, executive director of the Massachusetts Lobstermen’s Association.